We investigate how to make timber more sustainable.

-Wood is the quintessential sustainable material, right?
-Well, in this modern global economy that entirely depends upon where it is grown and where it ends up being used, as the Grown In Britain campaign is keen to point out
+Isn’t wood the quintessential sustainable material?
+As the Grown In Britain campaign is keen to point out, in today’s modern global economy, that entirely depends on where it is grown and where it ends up being used.

-It seems ridiculous to suggest that timber is in anyway not a sustainable material.
-After all, it surely represents one of the most sustainable materials known?
-Wood has served humanity well since the dawn of history and the ability of growing trees to capture carbon is entirely understood and respected.
+It appears absurd to suggest that timber is not a sustainable material in any way.
+After all, isn’t it one of the most environmentally friendly materials available?
+Since the dawn of time, wood has served humanity well, and the ability of growing trees to capture carbon is well understood and respected.

-It is a material whereby the actual process of farming and replacing trees itself delivers huge benefits.
-The process to turn raw timber into useable wood products is relatively energy efficient, and certainly not as intensive as metals or plastics, and there is definitely no issue with end of life, as untreated wood is naturally biodegradable and leaves no pollutant residue.
+It is a material in which the process of farming and replacing trees provides significant benefits.
+The process of converting raw wood into usable wood products is relatively energy efficient, and certainly not as intensive as metals or plastics, and there is no concern about end-of-life issues because untreated wood is naturally biodegradable and leaves no pollutant residue.

-The issue is that sustainability encompasses more than environmental considerations.
-It’s not just about carbon capture, energy efficiency, biodiversity and wildlife; it is equally about social and economic sustainability.
+The problem is that sustainability entails more than just environmental concerns.
+It is not only about carbon sequestration, energy efficiency, biodiversity, and wildlife; it is also about social and economic sustainability.

-As the world has shrunk, with more and easier trade between nations which has facilitated an overpowering imperative to pursue efficiency and profit, we have become overly reliant in the UK on imported hardwoods to the detriment of our domestic hardwood industry.
+As the world has shrunk, with more and easier trade between nations, and an overpowering imperative to pursue efficiency and profit, we have become overly reliant on imported hardwoods in the UK, to the detriment of our domestic hardwood industry.

-This in turn has had a negative effect on our own native woodlands.
-Demand for British timber has been superseded by imported woods, and as a result our domestic industry has contracted, with inevitable job losses and the consequences this has for communities.
+This has had a negative impact on our native woodlands.
+Imported woods have surpassed demand for British timber, causing our domestic industry to contract, resulting in job losses and the consequences for communities.

-Firstly, and perhaps of most interest to designers, British timber offers superior design flexibility.
-Imported woods are invariably generic in both grade and available sizes.
-Should a designer want a particularly texturally interesting wood, or a non-standard size, there is little mechanism for passing this request back along the chain to the source.
+For starters, and perhaps most importantly for designers, British timber provides superior design flexibility.
+Imported woods are almost always generic in terms of grade and available sizes.
+If a designer wants a particularly texturally interesting wood or a non-standard size, there is little mechanism in place to pass this request back up the chain to the source.

-Imported timber is very much ‘off the shelf’ in nature, yet with British timber such a mechanism is in place, and indeed local.
-The designer needs only to travel a few miles to a British sawmill to discuss specific requirements and often view the actual timber before purchasing.
-Plus, the sawmill can cut bespoke sizes if necessary.
+Imported timber is very much ‘off the shelf’ in nature, whereas with British timber such a mechanism exists, and is even local.
+The designer only needs to travel a few miles to a British sawmill to discuss specific requirements and, in many cases, to inspect the actual timber before purchasing it.
+Furthermore, if necessary, the sawmill can cut bespoke sizes.

-So, where imported woods are ‘off the shelf’, it’s worth thinking of British timber as more akin to Saville Row.
-But moving back to the traditional view of environmental sustainability and energy efficiency, British timber offers obvious advantages with regards to the carbon footprint of its transportation.
-It might not be a huge reduction, but it is still significant.
+So, where imported woods are ‘off the shelf,’ consider British timber to be more akin to Saville Row.
+However, in terms of environmental sustainability and energy efficiency, British timber has clear advantages in terms of the carbon footprint of its transportation.
+It’s not a huge decrease, but it’s still significant.

-With British timber it is also easier to monitor, inspect and report on the environmental and social effects of the process if the woodland and sawmill are just 50 miles away.
-Imported woods might carry accreditation that it comes from properly managed sources, but can we see for ourselves that there are no negative impacts to ecology or communities if the source is on another continent?
+If the woodland and sawmill are only 50 miles apart, it is also easier to monitor, inspect, and report on the environmental and social effects of the process.
+Imported woods may be certified as coming from properly managed sources, but can we see for ourselves that there are no negative effects on ecology or communities if the source is on another continent?

-These messages are compelling when considering how to close the sustainability gap of timber.
-The challenge for the UK industry is to spread these messages and reassure manufacturers, builders and designers that British timber is not only a more sustainable material than imported timber, but that the domestic industry has a lot of capacity that can be filled.
+When considering how to close the timber sustainability gap, these messages are compelling.
+The challenge for the UK industry is to spread these messages and reassure manufacturers, builders, and designers that not only is British timber a more sustainable material than imported timber, but that the domestic industry has a lot of capacity that can be filled.

-The Grown In Britain movement is working hard to spread this message and promote the UK timber industry.
-As a result of Grown In Britain, the UK timber trade is now working together much more closely and the supply chain has made great strides in developing a more consistent offer to the market in terms of information and product.
+The movement Grown in Britain is working hard to spread this message and promote the UK timber industry.
+As a result of Grown in Britain, the UK timber trade is now much more closely cooperating, and the supply chain has made significant strides in developing a more consistent offer to the market in terms of information and product.

-The industry is working on the development of more modern and advanced products, such as thermally modified timber products that will enable greater use of lesser used hardwoods.
+The industry is working to create more modern and advanced products, such as thermally modified timber products, which will allow for greater use of less commonly used hardwoods.

-Meanwhile the new Grown In Britain certification is an assurance that the wood you use comes from well-managed British woodlands.
-By using British wood we are protecting, valuing and supporting our own woodlands.
-We are not only supporting our domestic industry and safeguarding jobs, we are also helping to grow an industry that has been to a great degree negatively impacted by less sustainable imported timber, and which has successfully modernised itself to meet the modern demands of the market.
+Meanwhile, the new Grown in Britain certification ensures that the wood you use is sourced from well-managed British woodlands.
+We protect, value, and support our own woodlands by using British wood.
+We are not only assisting our domestic industry and preserving jobs, but we are also assisting in the growth of an industry that has been greatly impacted by less sustainable imported timber, and which has successfully modernised itself to meet modern market demands.

-Ultimately we are working to ensure that wood as a manufacturing and construction material is truly sustainable in every sense of the word.
+Finally, we want to make sure that wood as a manufacturing and construction material is truly sustainable in every way.